jamesavechives/go-utility/docs/postmortems/2021-08-22-split-postmortem.md

 #### Summary

-A memory-corruption bug within the EVM can cause a consensus error, where vulnerable nodes obtain a different `stateRoot` when processing a maliciously crafted transaction.
+A memory-corruption bug within the UVM can cause a consensus error, where vulnerable nodes obtain a different `stateRoot` when processing a maliciously crafted transaction.
 This, in turn, would lead to the chain being split: mainnet splitting in two forks.

 #### Handling